 - b.
 If the JPA Governing Board recommends a finding that a material breach has occurred, the JPA Governing Board shall specify AGREEMENT provisions that have been breached and the facts upon which the findings are based. - c.
 If the JPA Governing Board recommends a finding that a material breach has occurred, the JPA Governing Board shall then make a finding on the issue whether the material breach presents a danger to the public health and safety, and shall specify the facts upon which such findings are based. - d.
-If the JPA Governing Board recommends a finding that a material breach has occurred, the JPA Governing Board shall determine the course of action that it should take. - 5.
+If the JPA Governing Board recommends a finding that a material breach has occurred, the JPA Governing Board shall determine the course of action that should be taken by the JPA Governing Board. - 5.
 The decision by the JPA Governing Board is final.
 No later than ten (10) days after the hearing, the JPA Governing Board shall issue a written decision making a final determination on the relevant issues, and shall serve a copy of such decision on PROVIDER, by personal delivery to the person in charge of the PROVIDER'S principal place of business during regular business hours. - 6.
-If the JPA Governing Board decides that there has been a material breach presenting a danger to the public health and safety, the JPA Governing Board may terminate this AGREEMENT, remove PROVIDER from its position as ambulance provider and/or take remediation measures as set forth herein. - 7.
-If the JPA Governing Board decides that there has been a material breach without presenting a danger to the public health and safety, it shall issue a written decision making a final determination of the relevant facts and directing
+If the JPA Governing Board decides that there has been a material breach presenting a danger to the public health and safety, the JPA Governing Board may terminate AGREEMENT, remove PROVIDER from its position as ambulance provider and/or take remediation measures as set forth herein. - 7.
+If the JPA Governing Board decides that there has been a material breach without presenting a danger to the public health and safety.
+PROVIDER will cure the Breach within forty-five (45) days or AGREEMENT will be terminated.